theBlackBoxAI/AutoChessBlackBox/README.md

 Project still WIP, and it now can only run on [BlueStacks](https://www.bluestacks.com/) simulator with a screen resolution of 2560 * 1440, with a Chinese version of the game.

 The training data used in this project is located in [AutoChessTrainingData](https://github.com/theBlackBoxAI/AutoChessTrainingData)

+The model file is too big for github, so it's not included in the repository.
+You may need to train your own using the classifier.